PRINTING

 For some years now, since the Digital Photography revolution began, photographers have been recommended to use Adobe RGB (1998) as their working color space.

-Photographic technology has move forward at an alarming rate and given us better cameras, monitors, printers and software.
+Photographic technology has moved forward at an alarming rate and given us better cameras, monitors, printers and software.

 Is it now the time to change to ProPhoto RGB?